velentr/winfo/README.md

 The format string is what `winfo` will print when it is run.
 It can contain plain text and any escape characters supported by JSON.
-In addition, any strings enclosed in percent signs (%) will be substituted with the wunderground data corresponding to that string (in the 'current_observations' category).
+In addition, any strings enclosed in percent signs (%) will be substituted with the wunderground data corresponding to that string, where forward slashes (/) denote nested levels in the data.

-For example, the string `%weather%, %temp_f% F` might be printed out as `Scattered Clouds, 71.0 F`.
+For example, the string `%current_observation/weather%,
+%current_observation/temp_f% F` might be printed out as `Scattered Clouds, 71.0 F`.

 In order to use a literal percent, escape it with a backslash (e.g. '\%').

-At the time of this writing, only keys under 'current_observation' are supported.
-Hopefully this will change soon...

 # Copyright